LimonAga/From-Cellular-Automata-to-Games/1_Beginner/Game_of_Life/readme.md

 1. A live cell with **2 or 3 neighbors** survives to the next generation.
 2. A dead cell with **exactly 3 neighbors** becomes alive.

-From these two simple rules, surprisingly complex and beautiful patterns emerge — gliders, blinkers, still lifes, and more.
 This project includes **two versions**:
 - A **terminal version** requiring no external modules.
 - A **Pygame version** running in fullscreen. `pip3 install pygame-ce` to install pygame.